-Blasting for construction projects typically results in a root mean square (RMS) vibration velocity of about 100 VdB at 50 feet from the blast based on FTA findings.
+Blasting for construction projects typically results in an RMS vibration velocity of about 100 VdB at 50 feet from the blast based on FTA findings.
 This is equivalent to a peak particle velocity of about 0.4 inch per second.
-Given attenuation of vibration velocities with distance, the RMS vibration velocity and peak particle velocity at the nearest existing residence would be about 82 VdB and 0.05 inch per second, respectively.
+Given attenuation of vibration velocities with distance, the RMS vibration velocity and peak particle velocity at the nearest existing residence would be about 79 VdB and 0.03 inch per second, respectively.
 Based on the construction vibration damage criteria published by the FTA, the threshold vibration levels for damage to "Non-engineered timber and masonry buildings" are 94 VdB and 0.20 inch per second.